 Many medical malpractice insurance policies also protect against liability as a result of work done on a peer review panel.
-This means that if you’re part of a medical panel and help a colleague make a decision, and the patient then sues the panel, your coverage would likely kick in.
+In such cases, if you collaborate with fellow medical professionals on a decision and a patient sues the panel, your insurance policy would likely kick in.

 What Is Not Covered by Medical Malpractice Insurance?

-Policies typically have a list of types of actions or complaints that they don’t cover (called “exclusions”), so it’s important to read through these lists when comparing policies.
-The most common exclusions are sexual misconduct, intentional and/or criminal acts, and acts outside the scope of your license.
+When thinking about what medical malpractice insurance covers, you also must consider what it doesn’t.
+Policies typically list types of actions or complaints they don’t cover (called “exclusions”), so it’s important to read through them when comparing policies.
+The most common exclusions are sexual misconduct, intentional or criminal acts, acts outside the scope of your license, and cybersecurity breaches.